ShioriLabs/shiori/README.md

 ### Prerequisites
 1. Get a Discord bot token.
 You can get one in [Discord Developers Page](https://discord.com/developers/applications)
 2. Get a Fauna database.
-You can do it in [their site](https://fauna.com/) and get the database token.
+You can do it on [their site](https://fauna.com/) and get the database token.

 ### Install with Docker
 Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed